Hawmex/aut_ai_project/README.md

 # Defective Pump Impeller Detection Using a CNN

-This repository contains my project for the artificial intelligence course at AUT (Tehran Polytechnic).
+This repository contains my project for the Artificial Intelligence course at AUT (Tehran Polytechnic).

 ## Project Description